 How to contact us:

 We have a dedicated management team based at Phoenix Yard, 2 minutes from De Montfort University Campus.
-Our Newcastle Office based in the Cloth Market is approximately 10 minutes walk from University of Newcastle.
+Our Newcastle Office based in the Cloth Market is approximately 10 minutes walk from Newcastle University.
 We provide 24 hour support, 7 days a week to our clients and personal assistants through an out of hours service.
-The registered manager, Laura Cook, has been working in disability services for over 20 years and we have a dedicated Support Co-ordinators who will make sure your support is individual to you and ensure you are central to the process of setting up and reviewing your support.
+The registered manager, Laura Cook, has been working in disability services for over 20 years and we have dedicated Support Co-ordinators who will make sure your support is individual to you and ensure you are central to the process of setting up and reviewing your support.
 If you would like to have a chat about the services we offer then please feel free to contact our support co-ordinators, Angela Wright, Leicester, on 0116 2548881, and Olivia Shek on 0191 2495025 alternatively you can pop into the office for a chat or send an email to email@example.com.